Can You Deduct the Cost of Your iPad for Business Use?

 That changed in 2016.
 You can now deduct the full cost of smaller business assets like iPads in the year of purchase.
 You're no longer required to depreciate them over time.
 Office products that cost $2,500 or less can be deducted as an expense in the year you buy them and begin to use them.

-Tablets No Longer Listed Property
+IPads No Longer Listed Property

 The IRS has a special category for equipment that businesses purchase and use but which can also be used personally.
-It might be a little difficult to use a milling machine at home, but a car or a computer can easily do double duty as a personal expense.
+It might be a little difficult to use a machine at home, but a car or a computer can easily do double duty as a personal expense.
 This category of items is called listed property—an asset that lends itself to personal use.

 Deducting Your iPad